The warmest blanket materials. Lets look at Wool and Fleece. Which is the best choice for winter warmth?

 And the winner is…

-So, which is the warmest blanket for winter?
-Is it Wool or Polar Fleece?
+So, which is the warmest blanket material for winter?
+Wool or Polar Fleece?

-While both types and variations thereof can be quite warm, a factor that may sway the decision is weight.
+While both wool and fleece can be quite warm, a factor that may sway the decision is weight.
 How many of you think that you’ll feel a little bit warmer underneath the heft of a wool blanket?

 A fleece blanket is very light weight (which has its own advantages!) however in my opinion the more snug the blanket is against your body, the warmer you may feel.